alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Create a unit test

 Now, you know about unit test and mocks.
+Before starting creating a tests, we need libraries to don't reinvent the wheel.
+There are two Java libraries that can help you to create unit tests in JAVA:

+* Junit
+* EasyMock

-So, let define some project to exemplify the use of the libraries to TDD.
-In the below sections, we will present how to use the libraries, how to create and run a test, and in the end, you can find the full example in a github repository.
+The first one is a platform that help a java developer to create tests and run in a JVM.
+The second is a library that help you to isolate the test creating mocks for you.
+In the next sections, you will see the concepts and how to use theses libraries in development proccess and in the end, you will find the full example of a project with theses libraries in a github repository.

 ### Project example